 While depicted as a cascade, treat this model as only having a notional flow from top to bottom.
-We expect at each stage that new information and insight will augment the qualitative and quantitative data, and this will determine the best stage to re-enter the cascade flow.
+We expect at each stage, new information and insight will augment the qualitative and quantitative data, and this will determine the best stage to re-enter the cascade flow. does not make a substantively poor decision.